 Honestly, I can’t believe I have to spoon-feed this to you.
 When we were out all day on the ranch, we could make coffee using only a primus stove, a length of rubber hose and a homemade moka pot fashioned from a Land Rover carburettor and a ship’s compass.
 It wasn’t too difficult, but it also wasn’t too nice either, so here’s how to make decent coffee without a coffee maker.
 You will need a kitchen or a designated area you prepare grub at least.

-Sock coffee maker
+sock coffee maker

 “In Costa Rica, this type of coffee is colloquially known as “agua de medias” (sock water)”